AppiahBlessed/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Returns: the address of the new node, or NULL if it failed if it is not possible to add the new node at index idx, do not add the new node and return NULL gcc compilation code: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 9-main.c 3-add_nodeint_end.c 0-print_listint.c 5-free_listint2.c 9-insert_nodeint.c -o j

+10. Delete at index
+mandatory
+Write a function that deletes the node at index index of a listint_t linked list.

+Prototype: int delete_nodeint_at_index(listint_t **head, unsigned int index);
+where index is the index of the node that should be deleted.
+Index starts at 0
+Returns: 1 if it succeeded, -1 if it failed gcc compilation code: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 10-main.c 3-add_nodeint_end.c 0-print_listint.c 5-free_listint2.c 10-delete_nodeint.c -o k